grid.ngrid module

 - Parameters

-callable (callable) – Callable to integrate.
-It must take a list of arguments (one for each particle) with the same dimension as the grid points and return a float (e.g. a function of the form f([x1,y1,z1], [x2,y2,z2]) -> float).
+integrand (callable) – Integrand function to integrate.
+It must take a list of arguments (one for each domain) with the same dimension as the grid points used for the corresponding domain and return a float (e.g. a function of the form f([x1,y1,z1], [x2,y2,z2]) -> float).

 - Returns